MindTheGap-ERC/CarboKitten.jl/docs/src/Denudation.md

 This method not only considers the amount of materials that have been removed, but also how the eroded materials being distributed to the neighboring regions depending on slopes on each direction.

 ### Physical erosion
 The equations used to estimate how much material could one cell provide to the lower cells is described underneath.
 The equation is found in [Tucker et al., 1998](https://link.springer.com/chapter/10.1007/978-1-4615-0575-4_12).
 We choose this equation mainly because it specifically deals with bedrock substrates instead of loose sediments.
-In the equation, $ k_v $ is erodibility, and the default value is 0.23 according to the paper. $ (1 - I_f) $ indicates run-off generated in one cell and slope is the slope calculated based on [ArcGis: how slope works](https://pro.arcgis.com/en/pro-app/latest/tool-reference/spatial-analyst/how-slope-works.htm).
+In the equation, $k_v$ is erodibility, and the default value is 0.23 according to the paper. $(1 - I_f)$ indicates run-off generated in one cell and slope is the slope calculated based on [ArcGis: how slope works](https://pro.arcgis.com/en/pro-app/latest/tool-reference/spatial-analyst/how-slope-works.htm).

 $$D_{phys} = -k_v * (1 - I_f)^{1/3} |\nabla h|^{2/3}$$